Long Day's Journey into Night

 Considered to be O’Neill’s masterpiece, this dense, haunting personal play continues to be done on Broadway and in regional theater, with every actor and actress vying to play one of the splendidly written roles.

-Unlike most American films based on stage plays, this adaptation is truely cinematic due to landmark work from lenser Boris Kautman, whose superlative camera movements help accentuate every significant gesture and word of dialogue.
+Unlike most American films based on stage plays, this adaptation is truly cinematic due to landmark work from lenser Boris Kaufman, whose superlative camera movements help accentuate every significant gesture and word of dialogue.
 (Kaufman was Oscar-nominated just once for the photography of Kazan’s “Baby Doll.”)

 Along with “Alice Adams” (1935) and “The Philadelphia Story” (1940), “Long Day’s Journey” represents the epitome of Hepburn’s screen acting.
 At Oscar time, however, only Hepburn was singled out with a nomination (see below).
 Then the National Board of Review honored Jason Robards.

-Originally, the film’s running time was 174 minutes, which was then cut to 136 minutes.
+Originally, the film’s running time was 174 minutes, but it was later to 136 minutes.

 End Note

-Jason Robards, who initially played the son Jamie, later played the role of the father in a landmark Bicentennial production of the play.
+Jason Robards, who had initially played the son Jamie, would later play the role of the father in a landmark Bicentennial production of the play.

 Oscar Nominations: 1